Post

 Complete Code: CD-Deploy-Form.yml

-This Action is just a container for integrating Slack notifications, actually reusing the CD-Deploy.yml Action written in the previous article.
+This Action is just a container that connects to Slack notifications; it actually reuses the CD-Deploy.yml Action written in the previous article.

 • Remember to go to Repo → Secrets to add the corresponding SLACK_BOT_TOKEN and input the Slack Bot App Token value.